Social information processing (theory): Origins

 The term Social Information Processing Theory was originally titled by Salancik and Pfeffer in 1978.
 They stated that individual perceptions, attitudes, and behaviors are shaped by information cues, such as values, work requirements, and expectations from the social environment, beyond the influence of individual dispositions and traits.
-Later, they renamed Social Influence model.
+Later, they renamed their theory to the Social Influence model.

 At the start of the 1990s, after the advent of the Internet and the World Wide Web, interest grew in studying how the Internet impacted the ways people communicate with each other.
 Joseph Walther, a communication and media theorist, said that computer-mediated communication (CMC) users can adapt to this restricted medium and use it effectively to develop close relationships.
 Walther understood that describing the new nature of online communication required a new theory.
 Social information processing theory focuses on the social processes that occur when two or more people are engaged in communication, similar to theories such as social presence theory, social penetration theory, and uncertainty reduction theory.
 What makes SIP different from these theories is its distinct focus on communication mediated solely by information and communications technologies.
 While other media theories exist, such as media richness theory and uses and gratifications theory, SIP specifically focuses on relationships entirely mediated online.